HoyLab-Rowan/pyRUQT/README.md

 # pyRUQT
 Modular Python-based Code for Multiconfigurational Non-Equilibrium Green's Function Methodologies

+(5/21/2025): Updated PySCF calculator to allow for far more SCF/MC-PDFT calculation options to be set (particularly SCF and active space optimization options) and added support for restarts and orbital visualization (creates a molden file).
+Modified all supercell calculations to use the "num_elec_atoms" keyword to set the number of atoms in the electrode (the program now calculates the # of orbitals based on your chosen exmol_prog).
+Added new es_calc module for running separate electronic structure calculations with PySCF (MOLCAS not supported) which generates both chk files and MolEl.dat files for restarts and separate transport calculations respectively.

 (4/28/2025): New prototype self-consistent NEGF code based on PySCF added in the new SC_NEGF folder.
 Once debugging is complete it will be merged with main codebase.
 Feedback is appreciated!

 (4/7/2025): Added ability to run MC-PDFT calculations using PySCF.
 Created new pyscf_settings keyword (see the pyscf_mcpdft_example.py script in examples folder for details on how to use).
 Currently requires installing pyscf-forge in addition to PySCF: https://github.com/pyscf/pyscf-forge